 Chardonnay gets a bad rap, but it really shouldn’t.
+With the right selections, wine drinkers can enjoy a really good time with Chardonnay.
 It’s versatile and delicious, but not every bottle of Chardonnay you buy will be good.
 You have to know how to find the best Chardonnay.
-So, does Barefoot Chardonnay live up to the task?
+So, in this Wine Review we will discover if Barefoot Chardonnay live up to the task?
 Read our Barefoot Chardonnay Review to find out.

 Chardonnay is grown all over the world.
 The most notable regions are in California and France.
 You can look out for particular vintages, like a 2014 vintage from California or a 1996 from France.

 However, no matter which vintage you choose, you’re likely going to find that Chardonnay is oaky and buttery.
-They are the most common flavors found in most Chardonnay and the balance of these two characteristics can make the wine taste very, very different.
+They are the most common flavours found in most Chardonnay and the balance of these two characteristic flavours can make the wine taste very, very different.

 What many people want is a smooth, buttery taste with just a hint of oak to round out the flavor and give the wine its body.
 But too much silky smooth butter, and you will find that the wine is way to syrupy sweet.
 On the contrary, too much oak and the wine may be bitter or, frankly, taste like drinking a tree.

 Barefoot is all about community.
 As a company, they support many charities and causes they find important.
-They believe in bringing people together, because as they say, “We have more fun when we’re together.”
+They believe in bringing people, and amazing friends together, because as they say, “We have more fun when we’re together.”

-Their primary goal is to introduce people to wines that taste good.
-They produce many different flavors, so there’s always something for everyone with a brand like Barefoot.
+Their primary goal is to introduce people to wines that taste good and make them have a good time.
+They produce many different flavours, so there’s always something for all wine drinkers with a brand like Barefoot.
 They are also one of the most awarded wine manufacturers in the world.